JensForstmann/tmt2/README.md

 TMT_PORT=8080

 # the address the game server must send the logs to (from the pov of the game server)
+# if not set a tmtLogAddress must be for every match
 TMT_LOG_ADDRESS=http://127.0.0.1:8080

 # where tmt will store match data in